 How many Australians have been directly affected by cancer?

 We estimate that there are currently over 1.1 million (1 in 22) Australians with a personal history of cancer, with slightly more women (51%) than men (49%).

 How many people will be living with or beyond cancer in Australia in 2040?

-We estimate that there will be almost 1.9 million people with a personal history of cancer in 2040; 2 that is, 1 in 18 Australians will have been diagnosed with cancer in their lifetime.
+We estimate that there will be almost 1.9 million people (1 in 18 Australians) with a personal history of cancer in 20402.

 Of these, it is predicted that there will be fewer women (47%) than men (53%).

 While the majority (64%) of people who have been diagnosed with cancer will have lived more than 5 years beyond diagnosis, a substantial proportion will have been more recently diagnosed and may still be undergoing cancer treatment or surveillance, while others may be living with advanced cancer.

 More than half (58%) of Australians with a personal history of cancer will be aged 70 years or older in 2040.